ENGL/TXTDS 267: Introduction to Data Science in the Humanities

 Please use electronic devices in class only to support your participation in class activities.
 Use of devices for other purposes (emailing, social media, etc.) may reduce your participation grade.

 Use of large language model-based chatbots such as ChatGPT can be fun and occasionally even helpful, but regular use subverts the fundamental goals of this course, i.e. the development of your own knowledge and analytical skills.
-Any use of such programs in work you submit for this course must be acknowledged.
-Unacknowledged use constitutes academic misconduct and will be dealt with as such.
+Any use of such programs or other implementations of generative LLMs is prohibited in written work you submit for this course.
+Such use constitutes academic misconduct and will be dealt with as such.

 Safety & Basic Needs Security